-A draft version of this report was provided to the BCWMC administrator, Commissioner Mueller, and City of Crystal staff.
-The feasibility study was revised in response to the comments received.
+A draft version of the April 2017 draft report was provided to the BCWMC administrator, Commissioner Mueller, and City of Crystal staff.
+The draft feasibility study was revised in response to the comments received.
 Additional review of the technical comments is recommended during final design.